jarvismayur/Cipher_Craftt/docs/source/usage.rst

     .. code-block:: bash

-        cipher-craftt --generate-totp your_secret
+        cipher_craftt --generate-totp your_secret

     - ``--verify-totp``: Verify a TOTP using the provided secret and OTP.

     .. code-block:: bash

-        cipher-craftt --verify-totp your_secret your_otp
+        cipher_craftt --verify-totp your_secret your_otp